tbaggett/xfgloss/README.md

     	}
     }

-## Using XFGloss with Custom UI Components
+# Using XFGloss with Other Custom Components

 XFGloss should also work with existing custom components provided that the renderer is assigned to the custom component instead of a native XF component.
 Your **ExportRenderer** assembly attribute should look like this: